ishwarchandratiwari/sparkpost-api-documentation/services/sending-domains.md

 The verify resource operates differently depending on the provided request fields:
   * Including the fields `dkim_verify`, `cname_verify`, and/or `spf_verify` in the request initiates a check against the associated DNS record type for the specified sending domain.
   * Including the fields `postmaster_at_verify` and/or `abuse_at_verify` in the request results in an email sent to the specified sending domain's postmaster@ and/or abuse@ mailbox where a verification link can be clicked.
-  * Including the fields `verification_mailbox_verify` and `verification_mailbox` in the request results in an email sent to the specified sending domain's {verification_mailbox}@ where a verification link can be clicked.
+  * Including the fields `verification_mailbox_verify` and `verification_mailbox` in the request results in an email sent to the specified mailbox where a verification link can be clicked.
   * Including the fields `verification_mailbox_token` and/or `postmaster_at_token` and/or `abuse_at_token` in the request initiates a check of the provided token(s) against the stored token(s) for the specified sending domain.
--

 **DKIM** public key verification requires the following:
   * A valid DKIM record must be in the DNS for the sending domain being verified.
   * The record must use the sending domain's public key in the `p=` tag.